marcusbuffett/newreads/README.md

 ### Backend - Haskell

 The backend is written in Haskell.
-For DB stuff I'm using Selda, for scraping I use Scalpel, and for the request serving I use Scotty.
+For DB stuff I'm using Selda (all the models live [in Models.hs](./nwdir-server/app/Models.hs)).
+For [the goodreads scraping](./nwdir-server/app/BookUrlsScraping.hs) I use Scalpel, and for [the server](./nwdir-server/app/Server.hs) I use Scotty.
+The text search is powered by a fork I've made of full-text-search, to get around some performance issues with indexing 100s of thousands of documents.